VikasKumar281/SyncStage/README.md

 Browser Window 4 → Window 4
 ```

-The operator can then trigger a global sync and observe the synchronized takeover across displays.
+A global synchronization event can then be observed across all connected displays.

 ---